luslab/luslab.github.io/_docs/General Info/New Starts.md

 # Checklist

-✅ :white_check_mark: Google calendars
+✅ Google calendars
-✅ :white_check_mark: Github
+✅ Github

 ### Once you have a Crick email address:

-✅ :white_check_mark: Access to CAMP compute and storage ✅ :white_check_mark: Slack
+✅ Access to CAMP compute and storage
+✅ Slack